example42/example42.github.io/_posts/2015-10-30-first-guide-steps.md

 This first output of the guide is here now: a **set of 42 slides for Puppet beginners**.
 It's the first module of the slides deck (others are expected for more expert users).

-The slides markdown code is on [GitHub](https://github.com/example42/puppetguide-slides/tree/master/Beginner), we will publish them, in rendered format, on the web as soon as a few technical issues are sorted out.
+The slides markdown code is on [GitHub](https://github.com/example42/puppetguide-slides/tree/master/Beginner).

+Check [this link](http://www.example42.com/guide/slides/beginner/) for the rendered slides.

-In the meantime you can see them from your computer using [Showoff](https://github.com/puppetlabs/showoff) following these instructions:
+To see them from your computer using [Showoff](https://github.com/puppetlabs/showoff) follow these instructions:

     # Install the showoff gem
     gem install install